+We’re expanding our family rehabilitation program to help more parents develop new life skills and a safe home environment for their children.
 We need your support to make this Big Dream a reality!

 In Australia, more than 13 per cent of all children are raised by adults who misuse alcohol or drugs1.
 While more than 60,000 have a parent in rehabilitation2, this can sometimes trigger family dislocation and create even more challenges for children.

 Our residential Parent’s and Children’s Program enables single mothers and fathers, as well as couples, to receive treatment for harms associated with alcohol and other drug use while maintaining care of their children—in a safe learning environment so positive and lasting change can occur.

 With your help, we will double the number of families we can accommodate in our 3-12-month+ residential program from 4-7 to 16 family groups, depending on family setup.

 The Parent’s and Children’s Program in South West Sydney is part of our Reconnecting Families suite of services.
 It is just one of a few Australian residential programs, and the only one in NSW, in which single mothers, fathers and couples can maintain care of their children during rehabilitation.

 While parents receive treatment and education to help them address harms associated with alcohol and other drug use, they also develop a safe home environment for their children, support restoration and reduce the need for future out-of-home care.
 Parents receive guidance from family support workers and improve their life skills through parenting and education courses.

 Children attend early childhood centres or primary school locally and receive psychological, paediatric and specialist support to break the cycle of generational drug and alcohol use.

 Our research-driven approach reflects best contemporary practice and ensures families experience a collaborative, planned and cohesive response to recovery and improving their physical and mental health, housing, employment, family and relationships.